-Homophobic Lord Maginnis Facing 18 Month Suspension
+Homophobic Lord Maginnis Facing 18 Months Suspension

-The House of Lords Conduct Committee has today called for Lord Maginnis of Drumglass to be suspended for “at least 18 months” after a report on his behaviour stood-up bullying and harassment cases against four different complainants – including a security guard, and three MPs.
+The House of Lords Conduct Committee has today called for Lord Maginnis of Drumglass to be suspended for “at least 18 months” after a report on his behaviour stood-up bullying and harassment cases involving four different complainants – including a security guard, and three MPs.
 Unsuprisingly, the Lord – who once compared gay marriage to bestiality – was found to have been homophobic…

 The Conduct Committee also recommends that Maginnis’ suspension should be extended beyond 18 months